 In order to succeed in your studies, you need to have a good grasp on the language.
 On this page you'll find everything you need to know when it comes to proving your language skills.

-For more info on prerequisite language skills and the corresponding certificates, please consult the Academic and Examination Regulations.
+For more info on prerequisite language skills and the corresponding certificates concerning a specific degree program, please consult the Academic and Examination Regulations.